 2.10.
 CHIEF OFFICERS' INVESTIGATION AND DISCIPLINARY PANEL

-Three (3) members of the Employment Committee (at least one of whom must be a member of the Executive).
+2.10.1.
+Membership: Three (3) members of the Employment Committee (at least one of whom must be a Member on the Executive).
 Substitute members of the Employment Committee may be selected to sit on the Panel.